 Here we describe how you might go about developing your own class support material as well as how you can find ‘traditional’ learning resources (like textbooks).

 Remember too that a wide variety of digital resources already exist, and you can integrate these into your teaching.
-More information on digital resources can be found in the Educational Technologies section.
+More information on digital resources can be found in the Educational Technologies section on this page.

 How to choose from a variety of teaching material